khmelnitskiianton/HashTable/README.md

 ## Installation

-To start program you need to use CMake and run program
+To start program you need to use Makefile and run program

 1. Clone repository
 2. Run Makefile (compile program), write command in main directory in repo